bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 ### Google Fonts

 [Google Fonts](https://fonts.google.com/) are a collection of open source fonts available for use.
 The base Cornerstone theme uses Karla and Montserrat.
 Google Fonts come included in the Cornerstone theme.

-In `config.json` update each place you want the change with the name of the new Google Font.
-Make sure it follows of the format `Google_FontName_Weight`.
+You can update the fonts in `config.json`; make sure to follow the `Google_FontName_Weight` format.

 ```json
 //old